dannycab/phy482msu_s2018/calendar.md

 #### Pre-class Videos

-* Will appear after Monday's class as you will be uncovering one of the most impressive E&M discoveries in class on Monday
+* Will appear after Wednesdays's class as you will be uncovering one of the most impressive E&M discoveries in class on Monday

 #### Reading